 There are two types of apprenticeships within Ireland’s national system of apprenticeship: traditional craft apprenticeships and new, employer-led apprenticeships.

 There are 27 traditional craft apprenticeships, which are available across a range of sectors including Construction, Motor, Electrical and Engineering.
 Craft apprenticeships are generally comprised of seven phases, three off-the-job and four on-the-job, and take a minimum of four years to complete.
 They lead to the learner becoming a fully qualified craftsperson.

 New, employer-led apprenticeships emerged following a review of apprenticeship commissioned by the Minister for Education and Skills in 2013.
 They are developed and managed by industry-led consortia, working with education and training providers and other partners.
 The training alternates between a workplace and an education and training institute, with a minimum of 50% of the training being undertaken on-the-job.
 New apprenticeship progammes are substantial in depth and duration, and prepare apprentices to work autonomously and competently in a specific occupation.
 All apprenticeships developed in Ireland after 2016 follow this new model.

-The Institutes of Technology are active in the delivery of the off-the-job training for both types of apprenticeships.
+The technological higher education sector is very active in the delivery of the off-the-job training for both types of apprenticeships.
 THEA supports apprenticeship development and implementation through the national governance structures: the National Apprenticeship Advisory Committee and the Apprenticeship Council.
 Further information on apprenticeship is available here.